StanfordBioinformatics/AnnotationHive/README.md

 ![Annotation Datasets](https://github.com/StanfordBioinformatics/cloud-based-annotation/blob/master/common/img/Annotations.png "Annotation Datasets")

+* Execution Time

 Over 16B annotation records were processed.
 The y-axis is logarithmic and represents the execution time in minutes.
 The number of variants is depicted on the x-axis.
 In both cases, AnnotationHive is around two orders of magnitude faster than Annovar.

-We compared the annotated VCF files for BRCA1 region.
-All records are the same except three records w/ genotype values of 0 where Annovar considered them in the output.
-We filter out variants w/ every genotype value less than or equal 0.

 ![AnnotationHive vs. Annovar](https://github.com/StanfordBioinformatics/cloud-based-annotation/blob/master/common/img/Experiment_AnnotationHive_BigQuery.png "AnnotationHive vs. Annovar")

 ---

+* Accuracy

+We compared the annotated VCF files for BRCA1 region.
+All records are the same except three records with genotype values of 0 where Annovar considered them in the output.
+We filter out variants with every genotype value less than or equal 0.

 ---